 Cheaper flights, lower room rates, fewer tourists, and tons of seasonal activities make this the opportune time to embark on a real-life Eurotrip.

-Dublin is a playground for history buffs, architecture lovers, and booze enthusiasts alike.
+Dublin lures history buffs and booze enthusiasts alike.
+A compact and walkable city, it's also super easy to navigate.
 Soak up centuries-old heritage at St. Patrick's Cathedral, Dublin Castle, and Kilmainham Gaol.
-Imbibe in Irish whiskey at Old Jameson Distillery and sip stout at the Guinness Storehouse.
-The St. Patrick's Festival is a month-long celebration that culminates with the legendary parade on March 17.
-Ireland for St. Patty’s might be a no-brainer, but these are 15 spring break destinations you never would have thought of.
+Of course, you can't talk about Ireland's capital without mentioning Irish whiskey and stout.
+Jameson Distillery Bow St. and the Guinness Storehouse are legends in that department.
+Have some flexibility regarding your vacation dates?
+Consider timing your trip to the St. Patrick's Festival, a month-long celebration that culminates with the parade on March 17.
+Ireland for St. Paddy's might be a no-brainer, but these are 15 spring break destinations you never would have imagined.